robotframework/SeleniumLibrary/CONTRIBUTING.rst

 Continuous integration
 ----------------------

-SeleniumLibrary's continuous integration (CI) servers are visible through `Travis CI`_.
-For more details about how to run test and how `Travis CI`_ integration is implemented can be found from the `test/README.rst`_.
+SeleniumLibrary use GitHub Actions as it's continuous integration (CI) server.
+For more details about how to run the tests and how `GitHub Actions`_ integration is implemented can be found with the `atest/README.rst`_ for acceptance tests and `utest/README.rst`_ for unit tests.

 Finalizing pull requests
 ------------------------